Do you want to know the best B2B lead generation strategies to help increase your sales?

 Segments of your traffic likely come from different 3rd-party sources.
-You may get groups who found you on LinkedIn whereas others found you on Instagram.
+You may get groups who found you on LinkedIn, whereas others found you on Instagram.

 You can personalize your optin campaigns based on the sites where your audience is coming from.

-In fact, we made mobile-optimized campaigns something you can decide while choosing your campaign’s template:
+We made mobile-optimized campaigns something you can decide while choosing your campaign’s template:

 But creating personalized B2B campaigns goes far beyond selecting which device it will appear on.